Danielh21/JavaScriptAdvanced5/React-Books/README.md

 since its suppose to be a secret for the outside world.
 * To test the secruity on the site, try doing delete, add and edit features for the book, without been logged in, and then try again this time logged in!
+* The 3 lib dependecy has been check using [nsp](https://nodesecurity.io/) and a screen shot can be found on the site